JetAstra/SDAR/README.md

 ##### 1. Strict Experimental Comparison

 This table presents a **controlled comparison** between AR and SDAR under the same backbone and dataset settings.
 The results are averaged over 8 runs for GPQA, and over 32 runs each for AIME 2024, AIME 2025, and LMB-hard.
-Note, LMB denotes LiveMathBench, while LCB denotes LiveCodeBench.
+Note: LMB denotes LiveMathBench, LCB denotes LiveCodeBench; (S) indicates sampling decoding, and (G) indicates greedy decoding.

 <p align="center">
   <img src="assets/table2.png" style="max-width:99%; height:auto;">